 Fit for the racing seatIt’s not all glamour being an F1 driver.
-Infiniti Red Bull Racing’s new man Daniel Ricciardo reveals that sometimes it’s a drag.
+Infiniti Red Bull Racing’s new man Daniel Ricciardo reveals that sometimes it’s a bum rap

 Then there’s the laid-back seating position, which feels like a continual sit-up.
 For that reason we work a lot on core strength and the glutes.
-When you get out of the car you really feel it!
+When you get out of the car you really feel it in your arse!
 We need a lot of leg power for braking.
-Again, it’s not a question of being able to push a single load, but being able to push 200lbs maybe 500 times.
+Again, it’s not a question of being able to push a single load, but being able to push 100kg maybe 500 times.
 F1 is physically harder than other categories of racing; mainly because of the endurance, but also because of the loads.”

 The following workouts work wonders on the gluteus medius muscles: